Anindyadeep/Image-Collagination-as-Augmentations/Readme.md

-# SCAAI 2nd Round project
+# Random Image Collagination as Augmentations
 **TOPIC:**
 Developing a image classifiaction model for classifying the disaster into different classes of disaster, like land disaster, water disaster etc.